trusslab/sifter/README.md

 ``` bash
 go run gen_tracer.go -config ../syzkalls/src/github.com/google/syzkaller/configs/adb_binder.cfg -fd fd_kgsl -entry kgsl_ioctl -out kgsl
 ```
+In the output directory, gen, you will find the generated source code for the eBPF tracer (e.g., linux\_arm64\_kgsl.c) and a configuration for the agent for the respective tracer (e.g., linux\_arm64\_kgsl\_agent.cfg)

 ## Compile tracers and the agent
 In Sifter a tracer is responsible for tracing syscalls and generating the policy.
 It updates the eBPF map associated with the argument according to the datatype.
 An agent program associated to the tracer will be used to mount the tracer and read out the values stored in the maps.

-In blueline-asop/externel, create sifter-kern for the eBPF tracers
+In blueline-asop, create sifter-kern for the eBPF tracers
 ``` bash
 mkdir externel/sifter-kern && cd externel/sifter-kern
 ```